- Y—Young (PreK-3rd)

 Kennesaw Mountain National Battlefield Park

 The name Kennesaw means cemetery or burial ground in Cherokee.
 The Kennesaw Mountain Battlefield preserves a Civil War battleground of the Atlanta Campaign.
 The battle was fought here from June 19, 1864 until July 2, 1864.
-The website offers historical information about the park for those who cannot visit in person.
+The National Park Service website offers lesson plans, videos, virtual tours, and historical information about the park for those who cannot visit in person.

 Frederick Douglass National Historic Site

 Born into slavery, Frederick Douglass was a runaway slave, abolitionist, civil rights advocate, author and statesmen.
-Visitors to the site learn about Frederick Douglass' efforts to abolish slavery and his struggle for rights for all oppressed people.
+The National Park Service website has lesson plans, videos, and information about Frederick Douglass' efforts to abolish slavery and his struggle for rights for all oppressed people.

 Poison Spring State Park